 TILE stands for: task, individual, load and environment.
 Let’s take a look at what each of them mean…

-Task: look at each manual handling task and consider: which movement it falls into (lifting, holding, pushing, etc.); how many people will be needed for the job; if recovery periods will be required; and if any sudden movements are involved.
+Look at each manual handling task and consider: which movement it falls into (lifting, holding, pushing, etc.); how many people will be needed for the job; if recovery periods will be required; and if any sudden movements are involved.

-Individual: who’ll be carrying out the manual handling task?
+Who’ll be carrying out the manual handling task?
 Are they pregnant?
 Do they have a disability that could affect them?
 Or any health problems that could prevent them from carrying the load?
 If you answered yes to any of these, the employee may need assistance, or the job may need to be re-assigned.

-Load: assess the individual, animal or inanimate object that’s being moved, bearing in mind things like is it: heavy?
+Assess the individual, animal or inanimate object that’s being moved, bearing in mind things like is it: heavy?
 Sharp?
 Hot?
 Cold?
 Sharp?
 Tricky to grip?
 Likely to move?

-Environment: look at the area in which then object’s being moved from and to – as well as the route in between the two.
+Look at the area in which then object’s being moved from and to – as well as the route in between the two.
 Make sure there’s nothing that could obstruct the journey, like: space constraints; uneven, unstable or slippery flooring; trip hazards; and poor lighting, for example.

 If you need help with manual handling, then let us handle it.
 With everything from producing health and safety policies and providing risk assessment templates, to training modules and reporting accidents, we’re here to make sure you don’t slip up.